sayfaslan/kata-java-datasort/README.md

 Resulting output are separate files for each data type.

 #### Input
 Text files, which contains unsorted unordered strings, integers and floats.
-As delimeter used newline symbol.
+As delimeter for tokens in files are used newline symbol.

-#### Feature
+#### Features
 Writes each data type into different specific file.
 Default filenames - integers.txt, floats.txt, strings.txt.
 Creates specific file only if there according data; empty default file not needed.